Contributing an Opinion Piece or Case Study to InnoLead

 InnoLead welcomes submissions of story pitches or finished stories from leaders in corporate innovation, R&D, design, strategy, new product development, and other roles.
 Some guidelines and samples of previously published pieces are below, as are topics that InnoLead regularly covers.
 Pitches or finished pieces should be submitted to email@example.com.
 (If you work at a software vendor, consultancy, workshop leader, or other service provider/advisor, learn more about becoming an InnoLead partner; we only distribute thought leadership pieces from our community of partners.)

-We exclusively publish pieces from writers who are currently in a corporate role, or who have left a corporate role within the last 12 months.
+We exclusively publish pieces from writers who are currently in a corporate/nonprofit/governmental role, or who have left that type of role within the last 12 months.

 Our goal is to share candid stories and actionable advice that will be useful and helpful to our community.
 That may take the form of an opinion/advice piece; a list of suggestions or learnings; a case study about a project or initiative; an annotated set of slides or photos; etc.

 We require that all submissions have not been published previously elsewhere.

 We work with contributors to edit and, when necessary, add photos and illustrations to their submissions.
 Contributors will see a final draft version of their piece before it runs for review.

 Once a piece is published, we promote it on our social media channels and in our email newsletter.
 We invite you to do the same.

 We ask that you don’t republish the piece in its entirety on your own blog, website, LinkedIn page, Facebook, etc. (Three to five paragraphs from the opening is fine, with a link to the piece on InnoLead.)